8 Wild Animals You'll Spot in SLO CAL

 Keep your eyes peeled while traversing SLO CAL's diverse terrain—someone (or something) might just be watching you.
 From pristine coastline and quiet forests to expansive blue skies, SLO CAL's wild critters are enjoying the scenery, too.
 Here are 8 creatures to keep an eye out for on your next SLO CAL escape.

 Some say dolphins are nature's comedians—and we tend to agree.
 These intelligent and perky pranksters are fun to watch as they splash and play with each other while the sun sinks into the ocean.
-Pods of dolphins love to frolic in the waves at Pismo Beach & Shell Beach, so set your sights on a hotel, RV Park or vacation rental on the coast, like Shore Cliff Hotel, which offers up expansive ocean views and plush amenities, too.
+Pods of dolphins love to frolic in the waves at Pismo Beach & Shell Beach, so set your sights on a hotel, RV Park or vacation rental on the coast which offers up expansive ocean views and plush amenities, too.
 Hunker down for a sunset with a bottle of local wine.
 Now, watch the aquatic show begin!

 2. Sea Otters